axel22/axel22.github.com/_posts/2013-02-03-dynamic-variables.md

 The more troubling issue is that the `use` statement they describe has linear complexity in the number of currently used dynamic variables, and the only proposed mechanism to address this is maintaining a hash table, bringing us back to square one and `ThreadLocal`s.
-And ironically, their implementation relies on the use of a thread-local `current` variable, thus relying on the very mechanism they are trying to implement.
+And ironically, their implementation uses a thread-local `current` variable, thus relying on the very mechanism they are trying to implement.